2nolife/slots-booker/README.md

 * References for successful bookings and refunds
 * Local timezone support per club
 * Responses with full and partial JSON graph
+* Users can credit clubs and pay through PayPal
 * Genius Bar: the simple UI example to demo basic bookings
 * Westfield Cinema: the advanced UI example to demo a cinema